-The competent government agency and/or ministry responsible for assessing and issuing authorizations for export, import, transit/trans-shipment and brokering activities is responsible for maintaining records for authorizations, and in some cases actual transfers.
-As noted above in section 3.b.i., responsibilities fall on more than one agency or ministry in many States Parties - for example, the Ministry of Defence could be responsible for authorizations for exports and imports of military list items and the Ministry of the Interior for authorizations for exports and imports of civilian firearms.
+In practice the competent government agency and/or ministry responsible for assessing and issuing authorizations for export and (where applicable) import, transit/trans-shipment and brokering activities is usually responsible for maintaining records for authorizations, and in some cases actual transfers.
+As noted above in section 3.b.i., in many States Parties responsibilities fall on more than one agency or ministry.
+For example, the Ministry of Defence could be responsible for authorizations for exports and imports of military list items and the Ministry of the Interior for authorizations for exports and imports of civilian firearms.
 Customs agencies also maintain records on items that cross national boundaries, including exports and imports of conventional arms.
 National legislation may require the storage of records in a central archive.

-National legislation may also require that commercial and government entity that have received an authorization to export or import conventional arms can be legally obliged to report on their activities.
-For example, a company could be obliged by national transfer control legislation to provide information to the agency or ministry that issued the authorization as soon as the company has exported or imported items covered by the authorization, or the obligation could be to provide this information on a quarterly or annual basis.
-This information will then be entered into the agency or ministry's records.
-This system requires the commercial or government entity to maintain its own records on authorizations and actual imports and exports.
+National legislation may also require that entities that have received an authorization to export or import conventional arms can be legally obliged to report on their activities.
+For example, a company could be required to provide information to the body that issued the authorization as soon as the company has exported or imported the authorised items This information could then be entered into the agency or ministry's records.
+This system requires the entity to maintain its own records on authorizations and actual imports and exports.